 Metro Denver Accident and Injury Centers – Chiropractic Care

 Chiropractic is a system of holistic (whole-body) care developed in the late 1800s.
 In addition to the most well-known technique of spinal adjustment, chiropractic care includes other therapies, wellness advice, nutrition counseling and exercise recommendations.
-Here are the basics on chiropractic care from Metro Denver Accident and Injury Centers, with locations in Westminster, Lakewood, and Aurora.
+Here are the basics on chiropractic care from Metro Denver Accident and Injury Centers, with locations in Westminster, Lakewood, Aurora, and Centennial.

 The Theory Behind Chiropractic Care